hugoheziyang/PCSC_Eigenvalue_Solver_Project/README.md

 - Error messages could be more informative.

-- The project relies on Eigen for core numerical kernels such as LU factorization because of time limits.
+- The project relies on Eigen for core numerical functions such as LU factorization because of time limits.

 - The implementation prioritises a user-friendly interface and a structure that makes adding new features easy rather than focusing on high-performance numerical routines.